 Well Clustering.
-In this study, we used a deep learning-based temporal clustering framework known as Deep Temporal Clustering2(DTC), as the DTC can efficiently extract the spatiotemporal features from time-series data, allowing the input sequences to be more separable into distinct clusters.
+In this study, we used a deep learningbased temporal clustering framework known as Deep Temporal Clustering2(DTC), as the DTC can efficiently extract the spatiotemporal features from time-series data, allowing the input sequences to be more separable into distinct clusters.
 We applied the DTC framework to identify groups of wells with similar irrigation dynamics.
 States of Irrigation Depth.
 Given that measurements of irrigation depth are prone to errors, we chose not to predict their exact actual daily values.
-Instead, we predicted these values as discrete, hidden states. we first determined these hidden states from the irrigation depth measurements.
+Instead, we predicted these values as discrete, hidden states. we first donth measurements.
+We then constructed a first order determined these hidden states from the irrigation depth measurements.
 We then constructed a first-order Hidden Markov Model (HMM).
-This model predicts the state of irrigation depth for day D+I based exclusively on the state of day D, disregarding the influence of prior time steps.
+This model predicts the state of irrigation depth for day D+1 based exclusively on the state of day D, disregarding the influence of prior time steps.